Rudimentary Peni

 Rudimentary Peni are a British anarcho-punk band formed in 1980, emerging from the London anarcho-punk scene.
 Lead singer/guitarist Nick Blinko is notorious for his witty, macabre lyrics and dark pen-and-ink artwork, prominently featured on all of Rudimentary Peni's albums.
 Bassist Grant Matthews has also written several songs for the band, though his lyrics primarily focus on sociopolitical themes.
-Very few photos exist of the band, as their albums feature Blinko's drawings instead, but Pushead published a few in an early edition of his magazine.

 History

 Rudimentary Peni were formed in June 1980 in Abbots Langley, Hertfordshire, by Blinko (vocals, guitar), Greville (drums) and Matthews (bass).